 Slow-Cooker Spanish Meatballs

 Take a family favorite to new heights: Hot smoked paprika gives meatballs deep flavor and low, slow cooking ensures they're extra tender.
-These meatballs will also taste great made with ground turkey or beef.

 - Total Time: